pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 ### Notes

-In this episode, we inspected the genotype data encoded in the file format used by the software PLINK.
-For an alternative (numeric) representation of the genotype data, see the `geno.txt.gz` file.
+Here we inspected the genotype data encoded in the file format used by PLINK.
+For an alternative (numeric) representation of the genotype data, see the **geno.txt.gz** file.
 A description of this file is given in the readme file you downloaded from the Data Dryad repository.
-Since this file has been compressed using Gzip, you can inspect this file in the shell, as we have done before, with the following one-liner:
+Since this file has been compressed using Gzip, you can inspect this file in the shell, as we have done before, with the following "one-liner":

 ```bash
 zcat ~/git/gda2/data/geno.txt.gz | less -S
 ```

-One benefit of this numeric representation for this particular data set is that it can capture uncertainty in the genotypes; For example, if is unclear whether the genotype is a 1 or 2, we can store the expected genotype; that is, a number somewhere between 1 and 2.
-Another benefit is that it is a very compact representation compared to the PLINK text file (.ped).
+One benefit of this numeric representation for this particular data set is that it can capture uncertainty in the genotypes.
+For example, when it is unclear whether the genotype is a 1 or 2, we can store the *expected genotype*; that is, a number somewhere between 1 and 2.
+Another benefit is that the numeric representation is a more compact representation compared to the PLINK text file (.ped), although perhaps less human readable.